ethandep0/Project5-real/Project5/Project5/README.txt

 ## Notes

-We had trouble with implementing SafeArgs and checking to see if it was the first time the app was run so no score would be shown on first run.
-Additionally, the sounds and toasts took a bit of trouble but we were about to figure it out.
+We had trouble with implementing ML Kit as we were unaware you had to turn on wifi in AndroidManifests. other than that, this project was pretty interesting and rather smooth.

 ## License